Pradhyumnaa/FinalProjectThesis/README.md

 These are files that have a model name followed by either main or cv. main is for TFIDF while cv is for Count Vectorizer.

 ## Running an Existing Model
 If you want an example of how to load and run an existing model without following the model training process, follow these steps.
-For this demonstration, only models trained on TFIDF have been saved due to the memory constraints in GitHub.
+You can select either the TFIDF model or the CV model but will need to make slight modifications.

 ### 1. Select either LF0, LF1 and LF2.
 Then, go into the Models folder.
 Inside these folder, there is a large list of models that have been saved as a result of the model training process within the "Models" folder.
 Not all models have been exported due to GitHub Repo Size Constraints.
 Select one of these models.
 Please note that you might need to make some modifications depending on which model you selected.